 The next natural move was to help at the national level, so we have been sponsoring Serbia for the last three years, through both shirt sponsorship and ad hoc tour assistance.

-In essence, Serbian Rugby League needs help to develop.
-Everyone who is involved is very committed, but they do need assistance of all sorts.
+In essence, the Serbian Rugby League needs help to develop.
+Everyone who is involved is very committed, but they do need the assistance of all sorts.
 They have done incredibly well in the way they have developed over the last few years and I am proud to see them now ranked 11th in the world.
 Serbia has a great chance to make the World Cup in 2017 and I want us to do everything we can to help them achieve their dream.

 Serbia is a great sporting nation and it would be fantastic to see the country also recognised for its Rugby League achievements.

 It’s hard to be a Sydney-sider and not have an interest in the game.
 With me, it’s not just an interest, but rather a passion and a life- long journey of support.
 I love the game and am a passionate, die-hard St. George supporter [NRL club St. George-Illawarra Dragons] and that’s inextricably tied to who I am as a person.

 We Australians are lovers of all sport, but growing up in Sydney you had to be part of the game because “League” is just in the blood.
 I remember the pre-NRL days when News Corp got involved.
 That tore the heart out of the game and divided families.
 A group of teams broke off from the traditional clubs and were trying to lure St. George into their Super League competition, simply because it’s one of those legendary clubs for reasons that we all know [for those who don’t know, St. George has won 16 Australian Premierships (league titles), including a Golden Era of 11 consecutive premierships from 1956 to ’66], and that was a very tough time to be a rugby league supporter, with the game tearing itself apart from within.